Comprehensive and up to date information helps to make better planning decisions which ultimately can make communities more resilient to bushfires.

 Please contact DELWP Planning Systems to discuss council's preferred notification strategy and financial support, if required.

-Councils are encouraged to coordinate public notification strategies with DELWP for release in late May 2017.
+Councils are encouraged to coordinate public notification strategies with DELWP for release in August 2017.

 - Communication Tools